Food security and climate change: one year after the Commission's report

 Informing national policies

 Commissioners also found ways to infuse the recommendations into national policy development.
 For example, the Commission’s preliminary findings were presented to the Mexican Congress during its consideration of the General Climate Change Law, which was enacted in April 2012.
-In the Kenya, the Commission report was a key background document supporting the agricultural reform bills, which were signed into law in January 2013.
+In Kenya, the Commission report was a key background document supporting the agricultural reform bills, which were signed into law in January 2013.
 In many ways, there has been more policy progress at the national than the international level.
 In September 2012, the Vietnamese Prime Minister approved the National Green Growth Strategy, which calls for the greening of production and consumption.
 In South Africa, the National Climate Change Response Policy White Paper outlines the government’s strategic risk-based approach to resilient development.
 In the United States, the Solutions from the Land multi-stakeholder dialogue is exploring policies and practices that can deliver integrated land management.

 Learning from action on the ground